The Dark Knight: Morality and ethics

 The Joker represents an ideological deviancy; he does not seek personal gain and causes chaos for its own sake, setting a towering pile of cash ablaze to prove "everything burns".
 Unlike Batman, the Joker is the same with or without makeup, having no identity to conceal and nothing to lose.
 (Note: Attributed to multiple references:) Boscaljon wrote the residents and criminals believe in a form of order and rules that must be obeyed; the Joker deliberately upends this belief because he has no rules or limitations.
 The character can be considered an example of Friedrich Nietzsche's "Superman", who exists outside definitions such as good and evil, and follows his own indomitable will.
 The film, however, leaves open the option to dismiss his insights because his chaos ultimately leads to death and injustice.
-Christopher described the Joker as an unadulterated evil, and professor Charles Bellinger considered him a satanic figure who repels people from goodness and tempts them with things they supposedly lack, such as forcing Batman to choose between saving Dent—who is best for the city—and Rachel, who is best for Wayne.
+Nolan described the Joker as an unadulterated evil, and professor Charles Bellinger considered him a satanic figure who repels people from goodness and tempts them with things they supposedly lack, such as forcing Batman to choose between saving Dent—who is best for the city—and Rachel, who is best for Wayne.
 The Joker aims to corrupt Dent to prove anyone, even symbols, can be broken.
 In their desperation, Dent and Batman are forced to question their own limitations.
 As the Joker states to Batman:

 Their morals, their code ... it's a bad joke.
 Dropped at the first sign of trouble.
 They're only as good as the world allows them to be.
 You'll see—I'll show you ... when the chips are down, these civilized people ... they'll eat each other.
 See, I'm not a monster ...
 I'm just ahead of the curve.